Cultural Awareness as an Edge

 Why culture matters in memecoins

-Understanding who influences attention, and how they usually behave, gives professionals an edge that cannot be measured on a chart.
+Understanding who influences attention, and how they usually behave, gives professionals an edge that can't be measured on a chart.

 Knowing who moves attention